Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 Baranova Irina Vladimirovna

-This work belongs to experimental studies and is an experimental - theoretical study.
+This work relates to experimental research and is an experimental - theoretical study.

 Direction: